Antifa blames older man for Portland fracas that left him bloodied

 Antifa supporters argue that Mr. Ngo has provoked protesters by recording them.
 Mr. Blum was accused of doing the same thing by showing up with a baton.

 “You might see these photos hovering around today, the man in the photos is John Blum, a neo-nazi, who contrary to popular presentation wasn’t a peaceful protestor but, as the first photo shows, armed and provocative.
-Fash shouldn’t carry a baton and not expect to get beat,” said Tomas Roibeards on Twitter.
+Fash shouldn’t carry a baton and not expect to get beat,” tweeted Tomas Roibeards.

 Mr. Blum, a carpenter who served six years in the Navy, said he’s not the fascist.